 If the On-chip debug system is enabled by the OCDEN Fuse and the chip enters sleep mode, the main clock source is enabled, and hence, always consumes power.
 In the deeper sleep modes, this will contribute significantly to the total current consumption.

 There are three alternative ways to disable the OCD system: Disable the OCDEN Fuse.
 Disable the JTAGEN Fuse.
-Write one to the JTD bit in MCUCR if Extract mcu at89lv51rd2.
+Write one to the JTD bit in MCUCR.

 During reset, all I/O Registers are set to their initial values, and the program starts execution from the Reset Vector.
 The instruction placed at the Reset Vector must be a JMP – Absolute Jump – instruction to the reset handling routine.